arpitbbhayani/articles/blogs/fsm.md

 ![fsm for ab*c](https://user-images.githubusercontent.com/4745789/79634655-84fe9180-8189-11ea-9b94-f9ee563394bf.png)

 ## State
-Each state is modelled as an infinitely running coroutine which on receiving an input, makes the decision and changes the state of the machine.
-From the FSM defined for the regex `ab*c`, we could write the model the state `q2` as shown below
+From the FSM above we model the state `q2` as

 ```py
 def _create_q2():